-A panoply of tools for parsing and lexical analysis
+A panoply of tools for parsing, lexical analysis, and semantic processing

 What is this?

 For now there are four major components.
 Eventually there will be more.
 These are:

 MiniParse -- Provides Minimal-LR(1)* or LALR(1) or Canonical-LR(1) with operator-precedence grammar facilities (like Lemon, YACC, or Bison), error productions, and good-and-proper error recovery.